 These vegetable quinoa biscuits are a wholesome and complete snack or meal for babies and toddlers, packed with nutrition and perfectly sized for small hands.

-Most of what Hailey has been eating lately is simple, whole foods.
+Most of what Hailey (8 months old) has been eating lately is simple, whole foods.
 We are still loving baby-led weaning and she is eating a lot of food like broccoli and chicken.
 Peas and cheese.
 Avocado and black beans.
-That’s what her meals look like at home, though I do have a few products I keep in the diaper bag for necessary snacks on the go.
+That’s what most of her meals looks like- simple and easy.

-They looked pretty, but for the true test, I needed Hailey to let me know if these vegetable quinoa biscuits passed the baby taste test.
+They sure looked pretty, but for the true test, I needed Hailey to let me know if these vegetable quinoa biscuits passed the baby taste test.

 She immediately grabbed it and stuck it in her mouth.
 Then pulled it out and looked at it before putting it back in.

 As she proceeded to chow down on the biscuit, it became quite crumbly.
 She must have liked the taste because she devoured it, but it crumbled all over.
 So much for a tidy treat!

 We hope you enjoy these as much as we do!Print